 Take away the red and white blood cells from blood and you get plasma, a protein-rich fluid.
 CSL Behring is among the world's largest fully integrated plasma collection companies.
 Through subsidiary

 , the firm collects plasma from dozens of facilities in the US and Germany.
-CSL Behring then develops plasma-based protein biotherapeutics to treat a range of health ailments, including bleeding disorders (such as hemophilia), immune system deficiencies, and respiratory disease (including emphysema).
+CSL Behring then develops plasma-based protein biotherapeutics to treat a range of health ailments, including bleeding disorders (such as hemophilia), immune system deficiencies (including von Willebrand disease), and respiratory disease (including emphysema).
 Biotherapeutics are also used in critical care settings for surgical and wound healing applications.
-CSL Behring is a subsidiary of Australian biopharmaceutical firm CSL Limited.
+CSL Behring is a subsidiary of Australia's

 The company boasts a global presence through its more than two dozen regional sales offices.
 Outside the US, CSL Behring sells products in Argentina, Austria, Belgium/Luxemburg, Brazil, Canada, China, Denmark, France, Germany, Greece, Hong Kong, Italy, Japan, Mexico, the Netherlands, Sweden, Portugal, Spain, Switzerland, and the UK.
 The company maintains research and development facilities in Illinois and Pennsylvania, as well as overseas in Germany and Switzerland.
-Manufacturing takes place in Germany, Switzerland, and in the US in Illinois.
+Manufacturing takes place in Australia, Germany, Switzerland, and in the US in Illinois.

 CSL Behring takes the second part of its name from Emil von Behring, a German doctor who worked to find treatments for infectious diseases.
 Formerly known as ZLB Behring, the company was formed in 2004 when parent CSL Limited acquired Aventis Behring and merged it with its ZLB Bioplasma unit.